formlio/forml/docs/project.rst

 Setup.py Module
 ^^^^^^^^^^^^^^^

-This is the standard :doc:`Setuptools <setuptools:setuptools>` boostrap module with a little tweak to integrate the ForML principal component structure.
+This is the standard :doc:`Setuptools <setuptools:setuptools>` bootstrap module with a little tweak to integrate the ForML principal component structure.
 It's placed directly in the project root directory.